x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/accessibility/use-screen-reader-to-archive-mailbox-items-in-exchange-admin-center.md

 For best results when working in the EAC in Exchange Online, use Internet Explorer as your browser.
 [Learn more about Internet Explorer keyboard shortcuts](https://support.microsoft.com/help/17456/).

-Many tasks in the EAC require the use of pop-up windows so, in your browser, be sure to [enable pop-up windows](https://support.microsoft.com/help/17479) for Microsoft 365 or Office 365.
+Many tasks in the EAC require the use of pop-up windows.
+In your browser, be sure to [enable pop-up windows](https://support.microsoft.com/help/17479) for Microsoft 365 or Office 365.

 ### Confirm your Office 365 or Microsoft 365 subscription plan

 Exchange Online is included in several different subscription plans.
 But capabilities may differ by plan.
 If your EAC doesn't include a function described in this article, your plan might not include it.

-For more information about the Exchange Online capabilities in your subscription plan, go to [What Microsoft 365 or Office 365 business product or license do I have?](https://support.microsoft.com/office/f8ab5e25-bf3f-4a47-b264-174b1ee925fd) and [Exchange Online Service Description.](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-service-description/exchange-online-service-description).
+For more information about the Exchange Online capabilities in your subscription plan, go to [What Office 365 business product or license do I have?](https://support.microsoft.com/office/f8ab5e25-bf3f-4a47-b264-174b1ee925fd) and [Exchange Online Service Description.](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-service-description/exchange-online-service-description).

 ### Open the EAC, and confirm your admin role